Jason Day set to play on after family crash

 "They will all be monitored in the coming days.
 We want to thank the emergency services and hospital personnel for their assistance."

-According to the official PGA.com website, Day should return Saturday to carry on in the second of the four tournaments between August and September that cumulatively make up the Fed-Ex Cup.
+According to the official PGA.com website, Day should return Saturday to carry on in the Deutsche Bank Championship -- the second of four tournaments between August and September that cumulatively make up the Fed-Ex Cup.

-Australia's Day is currently ranked No.1 in the world and No.2 in the Fed-Ex Cup standings after Patrick Reed's victory at The Barclays last weekend.
+Australia's Day is currently ranked No.1 in the world and No.2 in the Fed-Ex Cup standings after Patrick Reed's victory at The Barclays in Farmingdale, New York, last weekend.

-But Day is five shots off the pace in Boston where early pace-setters James Hahn and Ryan Moore scored opening rounds of 65 to tie for the lead at six-under-par.
+But Day is five shots off the pace in the Boston event where early pace-setters James Hahn and Ryan Moore scored opening rounds of 65 to tie for the lead at six-under-par.

 England's Paul Casey, Argentina's Fabian Gomez, Colombia's Jhonattan Vegas and Brian Stuard of the US are all tied for second on five-under-par.